Anjali4006/AysBookStore/AysBookStore/README.txt

 Run the application ...everything is alright got the expected output without any errors END TIME : 16:35PM
 Committing everything to git hub

+time: 16:37pm
+Moving forward with the assignment
+Added a new class file to the AysBooks1.Models project Named the file Category.cs and modified it
+Added migration through PM and successfully migrated the new file Procedded with the assignment with modifying ApplicationDbContext file to update it but got the error!!!
+Added using AysBooks1.Models to the file bt got the below mentioned error ... type or namespace name models could not be found type or namespace category could not be found
+Stuck here...do not know what to change
+Searching on google to get help ... :(
+COMMITTING EVERYTHING TO GIT HUB

+Taking a break need to cook dinner.... will get back to this after few hours END TIME: 17:33 PM